Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ![Screen](./images/azgroup.png)

 Super simple, right?
-Now that we have our **Resource Group** created, let's deploy our Web Application.
+Now that we have our **Resource Group** created, let's deploy our Function App.

 #### az group deployment create --name "name of your deployment" --resource-group "resource-group" --template-file "./azuredeploy.json"

 ![Screen](./images/azdeploy.png)

-You gonna need to insert the parameter information.
+You need to insert the values for the parameters.
 As you can see, it's running.

 ![Screen](./images/azdeploy2.png)

-Go grab a cup of coffee, have some fresh air and I'm sure that before you come back you gonna have your Web App with GitHub Account will be deployed.
+Go grab a cup of coffee, have some fresh air.
+Before you come back you will have your Function App.

-And there we go, our deploy is Succeeded:
+And there we go, our deployment is Succeeded:

 ![Screen](./images/azdeploy3.png)